Dodengang

 The Dodengang (Dutch, also called Trench of Death in English and Le Boyau de la mort in French) is a World War I memorial site located near Diksmuide, Belgium.
-The site is located about 1.5 km from the IJzertoren in the centre of the city, and set directly on the banks of the Yser Canal.
+The site is located about 1.5 km from the IJzertoren in the centre of the city, and is set directly on the banks of the Yser Canal.

 Memorial site

-The Dodengang is a 300 yard section of preserved trench where many soldiers were killed in World War I. The trench was begun at the time of the Battle of the Yser and was defended by soldiers of the Belgian Army.
+The Dodengang is a 300 yard section of the preserved trench where many soldiers were killed in World War I. The trench was begun at the time of the Battle of the Yser and was defended by soldiers of the Belgian Army.
 As part of the Yser Front, it played a key role in preserving the front line in this area and stopping further German incursions across the Yser Canal.
-Belgian soldiers fought here under the most perilous conditions until the final offensive of 28 September 1918.
+Belgian soldiers fought here under the most perilous conditions until the final offensive on 28 September 1918.

 In the Battle of the Yser, the Belgian army retreated behind the Yser Canal and dug in.
 The Belgian fortifications on the Yser Front along the canal bank consisted of a trench and a series of bunkers, all designed to halt the German advance.

 To the north of the Belgian fortifications is an area where the German army successfully crossed the Yser Canal and erected a concrete bunker, only a few yards away from where the Belgian army held the position.